pdpfsug/lcl-doors/calendar.md

 ---
 layout: page
-title: Avventure
+title: Calendario
 description: Listing of course modules and topics.
 ---

-# Calendario delle avventure
+# Calendario delle Attività

 {% for module in site.modules %}
 {{ module }}